Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: The Number of -Periodic Integral Points of any Family of Polynomial Maps

-In this section, we wish to count the number of distinct $2$-periodic integral points of any polynomial map $\varphi_{p,c}$, first by modulo 3 and then count by modulo $p$ for any given prime integer $p\geq 3$.
-To this end, we let $p\geq 3$ be any prime integer, $c\in \mathbb{Z}$ be any integer, and then define the following $2$-periodic point-counting function We then first prove the following theorem on the number of distinct $2$-periodic points of any $\varphi_{3, c}$ modulo $3$:
+In this section, we wish to count the number of distinct $n$-periodic integral points of any $\varphi_{p,c}$ modulo $p$, where $p\geq 3$ is any given prime and $n\geq 2$ is any fixed integer.
+With that in mind, we let $p\geq 3$ be any prime, $c\in \mathbb{Z}$ be any integer and $n\geq 2$ be any fixed integer, and then define the following $n$-periodic point-counting function We then first prove the following theorem on the number of distinct $n$-periodic points of any $\varphi_{3, c}$ modulo $3$: